 The Old Triangle

-This video shows the Dubliners sing The Old Triangle in the German TV show Liedercircus in 1976:
+The Dubliners sang The Old Triangle on their 1967 album More of the Hard Stuff.
+This video shows them in the German TV show Liedercircus in 1976:

 The Pogues sang The Auld Triangle in 1984 on their album Red Roses for Me.

 Swan Arcade sang The Old Triangle in 1990 on their Sygnet Records CD Full Circle.